dante-falls/deviceName.PowerShell/README.md

 <br />

 <h2>Script Deployment</h2>
-Use the deviceName_deploy.ps1 script with a Logon Script Group Policy Object to deploy this script in your Active Directory domain.
+Use the deviceName_deploy.ps1 script with a Group Policy Object to deploy deviceName.ps1 in your Active Directory domain.
+Make sure to customize your deployment script to match your file system.
+Reference the above demonstration articles for help.
 <br />

 <h2>Languages and Utilities Used</h2>